folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I spare no feelings that ain't mine" > Spare no feeling

-* The phrase “spare no feelings” describes someone who is acting without any concern of how his or her actions could hurt someone else’s feelings.
+* The phrase “spare no feelings” describes someone who is acting without any concern for how his or her actions could hurt someone else’s feelings.

 * Kendrick’s relapse seems to have put him into a mental state where he only cares about his own feelings and no longer cares about the feelings of others.
-Such a state of mind is the exact opposite of empathy and thus undermines the earlier line when he said “I want to be empathetic, my heart like Dee-1”
+Such a state of mind is the exact opposite of empathy and thus undermines the earlier line when he said, “I want to be empathetic, my heart like Dee-1.”

-* Kendrick previously expressed his paranoid, troubled and unempathetic state of mind when he was overwhelmed by his feelings on the track “FEEL.” from *DAMN.*.
+* Kendrick previously expressed his paranoid, troubled, and unempathetic state of mind when he was overwhelmed by his feelings on the track “FEEL.” from *DAMN.*

   * *I feel like a chip on my shoulders
   I feel like I'm losin' my focus